What type of content do you primarily create?

 1. Plan and prepare

 Video pre-production is more than just pricing and logistics.
 Before hitting the record button, dive deep into planning.
-Understand the narrative you want to convey through visual storytelling.
+Understand the narrative you want to convey through visual storytelling, and create a shot list of the specific B-roll footage you'll need to capture.

 For instance, if your feature film revolves around a bakery, storyboard sequences capturing the main ingredients, followed by freshly baked bread, its shimmering golden crust, or even the steam rising from a freshly baked loaf.